The best way to investing in cryptocurrency

 So if you decided to invest, give it time and patience to show its value.
 If you’re just holding the coin because of hope but you can’t answer the question to why it would rise in value again?
 Then maybe it’s time to sell it.

-You can find the full guide on How to be safe with crypto here.
+You can find the full guide on protecting your cryptocurrencies.